|

 [1] Kommandant in Auschwitz / Autobiographische Aufzeichnungen (Commandant of Auschwitz / Autobiographical Notes) by Rudolf Höss, introduction and commentary by Martin Broszat, 1958, Verlagsanstalt, Stuttgart.
 It is on page 166 of this book, in the part of the confession that Höss had drawn up in November 1946, that the following passage is found: “Eine halbe Stunde nach den Einwurf des Gasses wurde die Tür geöffnet und die Entlüftungsanlage eingeschaltet.
 Es wurde sofort mit dem Herausziehen der Leichen begonnen.” (“Half an hour after the gas had been thrown in, the door was opened and the ventilating apparatus switched on.
 The removal of the bodies was begun immediately.”)
 And it is on page 126, in the fragment dated February 1947, that it is said that the squad in charge of removing the corpses from the “gas chambers” did this job “mit einer stumpfer Gleichmütigkeit” (“with a gloomy indifference”) as though it were an everyday chore (“als wenn es irgend etwas Alltäglisches wäre“).
 Höss is supposed to have added: “Beim Leichenschleppen assen sie oder rauchten,” that is to say: “While pulling out [the corpses] they used to eat or smoke.”
 For Höss, moreover, they did not stop eating.
 They would eat when pulling the bodies out of the chambers, when extracting their gold teeth, when cutting off their hair, when dragging them towards the furnaces or pits.
 Höss even adds this outrageous remark: “At the pits they used to keep the fire going.
 They would pour accumulated molten fat over the new bodies, and they would poke around in the mounds of burning bodies to create a flue.”

 Höss did not reveal how the fat managed not to be burnt itself (corpses are not roasted as if they were chickens but are burnt in heaps on the ground or on pyres).
 He does not tell us how the men could approach these formidable pyres to collect the streams of fat (!), neither does he tell us how they could get close enough to poke around in those mounds of bodies to effect a flue.
 The absurdity of this “pouring accumulated fat” (“das Übergiessen des angesammelten Fettes“) is, furthermore, so obvious that the French translator of the book presented by Martin Broszat quite discreetly omitted to translate those five German words (Rudolf Höss, Le Commandant d’Auschwitz parle (The Commandant of Auschwitz Speaks), translated from German into French by Constantin de Grunwald, Julliard, Paris 1959, printing of March 15, 1970, p.
-212. Filip Müller has written a book entitled Sonderbehandlung, translated as Eyewitness Auschwitz / Three Years in the Gas Chambers, Stein & Day, New York 1979, xiv-180 p.
+212. Filip Müller has written a book entitled Sonderbehandlung, translated as Eyewitness Auschwitz / Three Years in the Gas Chambers, Stein & Day, New York 1979, XIV-180 p.
 From page 132 to 142 he accumulates the most astonishing stories about boiling human fat running like water, collecting pans for the fat, sizzling fat scooped out with buckets on a long curved rod and poured all over the pit, the SS guard Moll flinging live babies into the boiling human fat, and so on.

 [2] For their various trials generally called “Nuremberg Trials”, the Americans perused many technical documents concerning Zyklon B. If they had read these documents carefully, and if they had – as I myself have done – continued further research in certain technical tomes in the Library of Congress in Washington, they would have become aware of the incredible number of technical impossibilities contained in the German “gas chamber” evidence.
 One day I shall devote a study to four specific documents that, in my opinion, completely destroy the legend of the “gas chambers.”
 Those four documents are: first, two documents recorded by the Americans for the Nuremberg Trials, and then, two technical studies signed by Gerhard Peters, all of which one may consult at the Library of Congress.
 I shall remind the reader that Gerhard Peters was, during the war, acting director of the firm DEGESCH (Deutsche Gesellschaft fur Schädlingsbekämpfung: “German Company for Pest Control”) which managed, in particular, the distribution of Zyklon B. After the war Peters was to be brought before the courts many times by his own compatriots.
 He stated that he had never during the war heard about any homicidal use of Zyklon B.